 In addition to the markets set out in the Recommendation, the PTS may also determine that other markets should be subject to access regulation.
 In order to impose access regulations on such other markets, the PTS must conclude that high and non-transitory barriers to entry exist, that there is no tendency towards enhanced competition and that general competition laws are not sufficient to remedy the lack of competition on the relevant market.
-The PTS has concluded that the market defined as "broadcasting transmission services to deliver broadcast content to subscribers on the wholesale level" (Former Market 18 under the Recommendation, but removed from the Recommendation in 2007), should continue to be subject to access regulation on the Swedish market nationwide.
-This means that the terrestrial broadcaster, Teracom AB ("Teracom"), must provide access to free-to-air content to third parties and that wholesale prices may be determined by the PTS.
+In 2013, the PTS concluded that the market defined as "broadcasting transmission services to deliver broadcast content to subscribers on the wholesale level" (Former Market 18 under the

+Recommendation, but removed from the Recommendation in 2007), should continue to be subject to access regulation on the Swedish market nationwide.
 See "-Operators Subject to Access Regulation."